BrownUniversity/passport-shibboleth/example/README.md

 ## Setup

-In the `brown-shib` root directory, run:
+In the `passport-shibboleth` root directory, run:

 ```
   npm install